-1. Nurses, as members of a self-regulating profession, practice according to the values and responsibilities in the Code and in keeping with the professional standards, laws and regulations supporting ethical practice.
+Nurses, as members of a self-regulating profession, practice according to the values and responsibilities in the Code and in keeping with the professional standards, laws and regulations supporting ethical practice.

 The Code of Ethics requires nurses to ensure that they are following the Practice Standards and to ensure that they provide safe, compassionate, competent and ethical care.
-The Practice Standards, as set out above, require compliance with the policies and in failing to document in compliance with the Standards, Ms. Campbell did not abide by the Code of Ethics.
-Registrants must document timely, accurate reports of data.
+The Practice Standards, as set out above, require compliance with the policies and in failing to document in compliance with the Standards, Ms. Conners did not comply with the Code of Ethics.
+Registrants must document timely, accurate reports of assessment data.

-For the reasons set out above, for Allegation (a), the breaches of the Practice Standards, the Documentation Standards and the Code of Ethics are serious and constitute unprofessional conduct pursuant to section 1(1)(pp)(i) and (ii) of the HPA.
+For the reasons set out above, for Allegation (b), the breaches of the Practice Standards, the Documentation Standards and the Code of Ethics are serious and constitute unprofessional conduct pursuant to section 1(1)(pp)(i) and (ii) of the HPA.

-Allegation (b)
+Allegation (c)